thatvirtualguy/thatvirtualguy.github.io/content/_index.md

         padding: ['3rem', 0, '6rem', 0]
   - block: markdown
     content:
-      title: Want to support us?
+      title: Want to support me?
       subtitle: Read, like and support your favourite creators.
       text: We are mostly active on the [HIVE](https://hiveonboard.com?ref=thatvirtualguy) blockchain. **NOTE:** we earn 3% of your HIVE rewards.
 You can change that at any time.
 ---